gbdev/database/CONTRIBUTING.md

 ### 2. Create the game folder and add the related files

-Add the decided game slug at the end of `gamesList.json` file and create, in the `entries` directory, a folder with the slug as name.
+Create, in the `entries` directory, a folder with the slug as name.

-> E.g. `gamesList.json` will now contain `"super-roto-land-1` as element, and we created a folder named `super-roto-land-1` in `entries/`
+> E.g. we created a folder named `super-roto-land-1` in `entries/`

 In the created folder, put:

 - The game ROM (.gb or .gbc);
 - The screenshots (PNG, JPG and BMP are supported).
 At least 1 screenshot is required;
-- Possibily, a license file (`license.txt` or `license.md`), describing the terms under which the game/assets are released, this is generally not necessary if you specify the license name.
+- Possibly, a license file (`license.txt` or `license.md`), describing the terms under which the game/assets are released, this is generally not necessary if you specify the license name.

 ### 3. Add the `game.json` file